Trains77/squaregame/README.md

-# Square "Game"
+# Square Game
+This is my first python program I have ever made, and it is pretty bad

-It is a really bad and dumb square game I made, it is currently a game where you move a yellow square around in a black void
+The game is basically you move a yellow square torwards a greenish square while avoiding the red squares

 You move with the arrow keys